MIxS-MInAS/MIxS-MInAS.github.io/docs/proposal.md

 ## What resources will be required for completion (funding, manpower, etc.)?
 (This question is just to give an idea about the size of the project)

 This will require input from multiple communities for different sub-disciplines within ancient DNA, and will initially be done on a volunteer basis.
-We will consider applying for funding from national or other sources related to data infrastructure, such as the DFG (Deutsche Forschungsgemeinschaft), EMBO (European Molecular Biology Organisation), and XYZ.
+We will consider applying for funding from national or other sources related to data infrastructure, such as the DFG (Deutsche Forschungsgemeinschaft), EMBO (European Molecular Biology Organisation).
 The size of the final core working group will vary depending on each community, and will be finalised once the project has matured.

 ## What are your current plans for publishing/promoting the project